Tea tree oil as a bed bug remedy

 5-7 | None | Spot treatment as needed | Continue monitoring |

-Important: Tea tree oil is not a one-time solution.
-Consistent application according to this schedule is necessary for effectiveness.
+Important Note: Applying tea tree oil once is not enough.
+Consistent application according to this schedule is needed for effectiveness.

-Tea tree oil vs. other bed bug treatments
+Comparative study: Tea tree oil and other bed bug treatments

 Effectiveness comparison